Lords of Chaos and Order

-The Lords of Chaos and Order are a fictional group of supernatural entities featured in American comic books published by DC Comics.
+The Lords of Chaos and Order (or separately the Lords of Order and Lords of Chaos) are a fictional group of contemporary, supernatural entities featured in American comic books published by DC Comics.
 Although alluded to in 1st Issue Special #9 (December 1975), their physical appearance was first showcased in DC Special Series #10 (1978).
-While the group is commonly associated with Doctor Fate titles, they also hold prominent roles in various other comic book series.
+Typically associated with the Doctor Fate character and comic books, they are also featured across other titles and associated with other characters.

-Depicted as formidable beings of magic embodying the concepts of order and chaos, these groups engage in an eternal struggle for supremacy.
-The Lords of Chaos are known for their machinations to invoke kali yuga, a period characterized by the dominance of chaos in existence.
-Conversely, the Lords of Order strive to prevent this invocation and maintain balance.
-To achieve their goals, both respective groups empower various agents to carry out their will and influence in accordance to their agenda.
-To prevent the destruction of one another, both groups are occasionally balanced by entities referred to as the Lords of Balance (or Lords of Eternal Balance).
-These entities ensure that neither side overwhelms the other.
-Similarly, they can empower agents to carry out their will and influence events according to their respective agenda.
+As magical beings created by the ultimate creator of the DC Universe embodying various concepts or relate to order and chaos respectively and employ other beings as agents to act in their stead, these two groups are locked in a cosmic struggle for supremacy against one another; a focal point in their struggle includes the Lords of Chaos' attempts to invoke a period characterized by the dominance of chaos in existence (described in Hindu cosmology known as the Kali Yuga), whereas the Lords of Order strive to prevent this invocation and maintain balance.
+Among the most notable of the Lords of Order includes Nabu, whose radical and fierce personality marks him a dissident among his brethren but is also the progenitor of Order's most powerful agent and mystic defender, Doctor Fate.
+At times, the two are aided by the Lords of Balance (or Lords of Eternal Balance), whose roles includes preventing the pair's struggle causing the complete destruction of one another or existence as collateral from their struggle.

 The Lords of Chaos and Order have been adapted in various media, including the Young Justice animated series and the Injustice 2 video game.
 They play significant roles in these adaptations, with the Young Justice series featuring several characters affiliated with the group, and Injustice 2 heavily referencing their influence in the game's narrative.